PostgreSQL with Docker

 docker ps

-Step 4: Access the PostgreSQL database
+Access PostgreSQL database

 docker exec -it database-db-1 psql -U postgres